 So what does this self-appointed road trip expert have to say about all of this?
 My thoughts on each of these routes below:

 US 191 – I’ve done the portion between Bluff and Moab, Utah, and I can’t realy disagree with CNN’s assessement.
 It is a spectacular drive through Utah’s red rock country.
 Arches and Canyonlands National Parks are worth the visit by themselves, but there are two other attractions just off the highway that you really should go see if you are in this area – Monument Valley, on US 163 between Mexican Hat, Utah and Kayenta, Arizona, and the Four Corners Monument, on US 160 about 40 miles southwest of Cortez, Colorado.
+You can stopover in Arizona and stay in one of the top resorts in Scottsdale az.
 The Four Corners Monument is actually pretty cheesy, but it’s only $2, and if you have kids, they’ll love it.
 And if you come all this way, don’t miss Mesa Verde National Park and the famous cliff dwellings in nearby Durango.

 Blue Ridge Parkway – I’ve driven most of the parkway, except for a couple of small stretches (but these stretches are probably the best ones on the parkway, the Linville Cove Viaduct and Skyline Drive through Shenandoah National Park).
 I’m a big fan of the parkway, and there’s a little something for pretty much all tastes and ages if you’re planning a vacation in the area – romantic B&Bs in Asheville, mountain hiking in places like Mount Mitchell, even cheesy stuff for kids like the Tweetsie Railroad in Boone.
 If you plan to drive the entire length of the parkway, make sure to give yourself enough time.
 It’s only 469 miles long (574 counting Skyline Drive), but you really need a minimum of three days to enjoy the entire drive.
 My serving suggestion: go during mid-to-late October, and enjoy the fall foliage.
 Click here for a mile-by-mile guide of both Skyline Drive and the Blue Ridge Parkway.